Are you on a fitness journey? Trying to lose weight can be hard. Let me help! Here are nine fitness hacks for women who are trying to lose weight.

 If you catch yourself “getting down” and comparing yourself to others, try a social media detox and take that time to refocus.

 Do you have any other fitness hacks for women?
+What about fitness hacks for moms?
 Share them with me below!